HarshadRanganathan/ireland-immigration-board/docs/irp.md

 If your new address is outside Dublin, send an email to gnib_dv@garda.ie

-If your new address is within Dublin, send an email to burghquayregoffice@justice.ie
+If your new address is within Dublin, send an email to immigrationsupport@justice.ie

-Subject Line - Change of details
+Subject Line - Change of address

 In the email, specify below details:
 * Full Name